Take a sneak peek at the new NIST.gov and let us know what you think!

-Deliver new standardized material characterization methods, exemplar data, and databases to accelerate the design and use of additive manufacturing parts in high-performance2 applications by the end of FY 2018.
+Objective - Deliver new standardized material characterization methods, exemplar data, and databases to accelerate the design and use of additive manufacturing parts in high-performance (ii) applications.

 1By this we mean data that has associated with it a full understanding of how the data was generated, i.e., pedigreed data.